schrodervictor/energy-db/README.md

 ## Unit tests

-This module was TDD'ed and we good test coverage using mocha+chai.
+This module was TDD'ed and we have good test coverage using mocha+chai.
 We believe all core functionality is covered, but some error cases are not.
 We are working to handle these scenarios.

 ## Contributing